 Why it Matters

-As part of the Clean Air Act (CAA), EPA regulates Hazardous Air Pollutants (HAPs).
+As part of the Clean Air Act (CAA), EPA regulates HAPs.
 HAPs include benzene, metals, and other pollutants that are known to cause cancer and other serious health effects.
 A facility is considered a major source if it has the potential to emit 10 tons per year of any one HAP or 25 tons per year of any combination of HAPs.
 All other facilities are considered area sources.
-Major sources, such as power plants and petroleum refineries, are subject to Maximum Achievable Control Technology (MACT) standards for regulated pollutants.
-MACT standards are stringent pollution control requirements based on the technology used in the best-controlled sources in the industry.
+Major sources (such as power plants and petroleum refineries) are subject to Maximum Achievable Control Technology (MACT) standards, which are stringent pollution control requirements based on the technology used in the best-controlled sources in the industry.

 MACT standards significantly limit hazardous air pollutants, often reducing emissions to below the major source thresholds of 10 and 25 tons per year.
 For many years EPA’s policy has been that a major source remains a major source even after MACT is applied and it reduces its emissions.
 Sources must continue to operate under the more stringent requirements and maintain MACT-level low emissions.

-A different approach – allowing the source to reclassify as an area source after it reduces its emissions below the threshold – would replace the source’s initial MACT requirements with less stringent requirements.
-The result could be a large increase in pollution.
-For example, after first applying the MACT, the source could switch to less effective pollution controls, or operate its controls less frequently or at lower removal efficiencies, and release more HAPs up to the major source threshold amounts.
+A different approach – allowing the source to reclassify as an area source after it reduces its emissions below the threshold – would replace the source’s initial MACT requirements with less stringent requirements but could result in a large increase in pollution.
+After first applying the MACT, the source could switch to less effective pollution controls, or operate its controls less frequently or at lower removal efficiencies and release more HAPs up to the major source threshold amounts.
 This increase could have significant health effects on local communities, especially those that are located near major sources of toxic air pollutants.

 Allowing a major source to stop operating with stringent controls would be counter to the primary goal of the Clean Air Act of protecting public health and the environment by minimizing emissions consistent with standards such as MACT-based ones.

 On Jan.
 25, 2018, EPA issued guidance withdrawing the “Once In, Always In” policy and weakening the pollution control technology requirements for major sources of HAPs.
 On Oct.
 1, 2020, EPA released a final rule replacing the “Once In, Always In” policy that allows major sources of HAPS to reclassify to area sources, making them subject to less stringent emissions control and compliance requirements.
 According to EPA, the rule could increase HAP emissions between 919 to 1,258 tons per year.
 Multiple groups have sued EPA challenging the final rule.
 On his first day in office, President Biden issued an Executive Order requiring EPA to review the final rule replacing the “Once In, Always In” policy.
-According to the administration’s Unified Agenda, EPA plans to issue a proposed rule by December 2021, and a final rule by December 2022 but on February 28, 2022 a federal judge granted EPA’s unopposed motion to hold a case in abeyance until Fall 2022, when it intends to revise or rescind the rule.
+According to the administration’s Unified Agenda, EPA planned to issue a proposed rule by December 2021, and a final rule by December 2022 but on February 28, 2022 a federal judge granted EPA’s unopposed motion to hold a case in abeyance until Fall 2022, when it intends to revise or rescind the rule.

 In May 1995, The Environmental Protection Agency (EPA) issued “once in, always in” guidance for major sources under the Clean Air Act (CAA).
-This guidance declared that, prior to the first Maximum Achievable Control Technology (MACT) standard compliance date, a major source could be reclassified and not required to operate MACT if its potential to emit fell below the threshold amounts.
-After the first compliance date, a major source would no longer have this option and would be required to limit its Hazardous Air Pollutants (HAPs) emissions through MACT.
+This guidance declared that, after the first Maximum Achievable Control Technology (MACT) standard compliance date, a major source could not be reclassified and would always be required to limit its Hazardous Air Pollutants (HAPs) emissions through MACT.

 In 2007, EPA proposed a rule to replace the “Once In, Always In” guidance.
 EPA did not finalize this rule.